harrywang/harrywang.github.io/_posts/2021-07-18-generative-art.md

 ## Setup Inkscape and Axidraw Driver

-Please follow the instructions at https://wiki.evilmadscientist.com/Axidraw_Software_Installation and do the followings:
+Please follow the [instructions](https://wiki.evilmadscientist.com/Axidraw_Software_Installation) and do the followings:

 1. Download and install the latest version of [Inkscape for Mac](https://inkscape.org/) (1.1 tested)
 2. Download and run the latest [AxiDraw installer](https://wiki.evilmadscientist.com/Axidraw_Software_Installation) (AxiDraw_Install_Mac_274r1 tested)